Menu

 What is the BOSS programme?

-The BOSS programme (bridging, opportunities, skills and success) targets Pacific and South Auckland rangatahi between the ages of 16 – 30 years of age who are wanting to or currently exploring entrepreneurship.
-It is focused on empowering young people with the tools, skills and knowledge to navigate the business world through the different stages of business by way of six theory-based modules and 3 pastoral modules.
+The BOSS programme (bridging, opportunities, skills and success) targets Pacific and South Auckland rangatahi between the ages of 16 – 30 who are wanting to or currently exploring entrepreneurship.
+It is focused on empowering young people with the tools, skills and knowledge to navigate the business world through the different stages of business by way of six theory-based modules and three pastoral modules.

 • Dream big and hard